Treat Your Clients to Something Special

 These presentations are for all people who experience a transition.
 (Pro Tip: that means everyone.)
 What client doesn’t want to know how to help someone they love who is grieving?
 Who is unconcerned about dementia, including signs to look for and how to protect themselves ahead of time?
 These sessions are ideal for widening the invitation to clients’ families, friends, and associates, increasing the chance of referral business.

-2020 is a year like no other.
-Stress and anxiety are through the roof for everyone, as we deal with the repercussions of the pandemic, increasing natural disasters, unprecedented political turmoil, racism and protests, political turmoil and volatile markets.
+Stress and anxiety are through the roof for everyone right now, as we deal with the repercussions of the pandemic, increasing natural disasters, unprecedented political turmoil, racism and protests, global instability, and volatile markets.

 Financial information isn’t enough.
 To address this need for understanding the emotional responses we’re all having and learning valid coping skills in the midst of it, we developed two versions of our webinar – one for financial professionals, and one for clients.
 There is understandable overlap between them, yet each one has aspects that are uniquely addressed to its particular audience.
 Here is more information.